documentationfor yFiles for HTML 3.0.0.1

 Arrows

 Most Arrows are described by a shape, a scale, and a color.
-A string which provides some or all of these values can be used to define an Arrow.
+A string that provides some or all of these values can be used to define an Arrow.

 const edgeStyle = new PolylineEdgeStyle({